kaapana/kaapana/docs/source/user_guide/system/airflow.rst

 The parent DAG will trigger one of the two child DAGs, passing the pretrained model path as parameter, and the child DAG run will be shown as a service workflow in the workflow list.
 It is only possible to start/stop individual jobs of a service workflow.

 Note that if either :code:`nnunet-workflow` or :code:`classification-workflow` is not visible under *Training Workflow* option, even though they are installed as extensions, it can be the case that :code:`airflow-webserver` did not refresh and pick up the changes yet.
 You can just wait, use the refresh button in the workflow execution form or delete :code:`airflow-webserver` pod via kubernetes to make sure the changes are up to date.

+validate-dicoms
+""""""""""""""""

+This DAG allows users to validate the DICOMS against the `DICOM standard <https://dicom.nema.org/medical/dicom/current/output/html/part01.html>`_.
+Currently this DAG allows one of the two algorithms to validate DICOMS: `dciodvfy` and `dicom-validator`.
+Validation results are stored in MinIO as a result file.
+Generally This
+DAG run each time data is imported to the platform.

+clear-validation-results
+""""""""""""""""""""""""""
+This DAG can be used to clear the validation result from the Dataset.